lmc2179/lmc2179.github.io/drafts/metric_decomposition.md

 <p align="center"><i>A plot of the mix and matched-difference components of Corro's decomposition, $\alpha_t$ and $\beta_t$. </i></p>

-Mostly within-country value changes, rather than mix
+We see that the main driver of changing customer value is within-country factors, rather than changes in the customer mix.

 Since this fluctuates a lot, it can be helpful to plot the scaled versions of each, $\frac{\alpha_t}{\alpha_t + \beta_t}$ and $\frac{\beta_t}{\alpha_t + \beta_t}$